Ratismal/CustomBeats/install.md

 ## Installing CustomBeats

-1. Download the latest Custombeats release [here](https://github.com/ratismal/CustomBeats/releases)
+1. Download the latest CustomBeats release [here](https://github.com/ratismal/CustomBeats/releases)
 2. Extract the contents in your UNBEATABLE game directory, so that `BepinEx/plugins/CustomBeats/CustomBeats.dll` exists.
 3. Run `UNBEATABLE.exe`.
 CustomBeats will generate a `CustomBeats` folder next to `UNBEATABLE.exe`.